What is net metering?

 Benefit from net metering by connecting your home’s solar power system to the grid.

-The use of solar power is on the rise causing more and more people to find out about the intricacies of net metering.
+The use of solar power is on the rise, causing more people to find out about the intricacies of net metering.

 When you decide to install a solar power generation system in your home, you’ll have to decide between opting for a standalone off-the-grid system or one that connects to the grid.
-Net metering enters the picture only if you get a system that connects to the grid, because it involves supplying excess power to the grid.
-Another option in providing power to the grid is through gross metering.
+Net metering enters the picture only if you get a system that connects to the grid because it involves supplying excess power to the grid.

 What is net metering?